kamaldeen91/qsp-modeling-with-python/README.md

 parameters = [K, K12, K21]
 ```

-2. Run a single, multiple does (with and without delay) simulations for any model of your choice.
+2. Run simulations for single, multiple does with and without delay, and with varied bioavaialabilty for any model(s) of your choice.